Skip to main content

 Pricing volume spikes upward

 Pricing volume made a significant increase in October.
 The 22% month-over-month increase was the largest since another 22% jump, from February to March 2023.
 While the 50 bps drop in the Fed rate in September likely sparked borrowers’ interest in exploring new deals, we checked the database to be certain.
-We found the increase was driven in part by an uptick in average deals per banker and also by a greater number of bankers s pricing deals during October.
+We found the increase was driven in part by an uptick in average deals per banker and also by a greater number of bankers pricing deals during October.

 Priced Commercial Loan Volume in $